notaryproject/notation/specs/commandline/list.md

   list, ls

 Flags:
-      --allow-referrers-api   [Experimental] use the Referrers API to list signatures, if not supported, fallback to the Referrers tag schema
+      --allow-referrers-api   [Experimental] use the Referrers API to list signatures, if not supported (returns 404), fallback to the Referrers tag schema
   -d, --debug                 debug mode
   -h, --help                  help for list
       --oci-layout            [Experimental] list signatures stored in OCI image layout